It’s time to get serious for a moment or two, lovely people.

 2. If it has a label – read it.
 Especially ones that you don’t think you need to read, like meat.
 You will be surprised, and often not in a good way.

 3. Read the list of ingredients.
 If there are any added sugars, starches and/or grains listed as an ingredient – don’t buy it.
 See the list of names sugar masquerades as here.
 We don’t want to buy anything with *added* sugars.
 When you start reading labels you will be amazed at what manufacturers add sugar to.
 You can usually find a couple of unsweetened or no-added-sugar versions if you look hard enough.
 Once you have found the unsweetened or no-added-sugar versions, just stick to that brand.
 You will only need to do this once for each product you are looking for.
-For example – I now know which brand of tomato paste is SANE and I don’t need to read tomato paste labels ever again.
+For example – I now know which brand of tomato paste is low carb and I don’t need to read tomato paste labels ever again.

 4. Having determined that there are no added sugars, starches and/or grains in the ingredients list, read the nutritional content.
 Lots of foods have sugars in them naturally – this does not make them bad, but you do need to be careful.
 Look at the grams per serving of sugar – if it’s in the double digits – don’t buy it.